Leone Leoni: Biography

 On a commission from Cardinal Granvelle (1516–86), Bishop of Arras, Archbishop of Mechelen, Viceroy of Naples, and the leading Habsburg minister, Leone cast life-sized half-figures in richly framed ovals, of Charles, Philip and the Cardinal, described by Vasari.
-Granvelle would often correspond with Leoni, whom he may have known from his youth in as a student in Padua, about Habsburg commissions (which usually overran their promised delivery dates).
+Granvelle would often correspond with Leoni, whom he may have known from his youth as a student in Padua, about Habsburg commissions (which usually overran their promised delivery dates).

 A marble portrait of Giovan Battista Castaldo, at the Church of San Bartolomeo, Nocera Inferiore — a commission mentioned by Vasari who thought it was bronze and did not know to which monastery it had been sent — was included in the exhibition Tiziano e il ritratto di corte, Museo di Capodimonte, Naples, 2006.

 Leoni's commissions for royal portraiture in Spain were an extension of his Habsburg patronage.
 On his return from Spain, where he executed the series of royal portraits, he brought a purse of 2000 scudi, according to Vasari.
 He pioneered what became a common Baroque format for a portrait bust; mounted on a pedestal, and truncated at mid-chest, or the bottom of the stomach (often defined by an armoured breast-plate), sweeping up at the sides to just below the shoulders.
 He also made life-size full-length portrait bronzes, like that of Charles V, which were not intended as funerary effigies, as nearly all previous examples had been.

 Leoni was assisted in the monumental bronzes destined for the Escorial by his son Pompeo Leoni (c.1533–1608), who continued the large bronze-casting foundry after his father's death, in a style that is not securely separated from that of his father.
 Among the assistants to Pompeo was Adriaen de Vries.
 Pompeo assembled the drawings and notes of Leonardo da Vinci that constitute the Codex Atlanticus in Milan.

 Leoni's name remained among the few recognizable landmarks in 16th century sculpture and consequently attracted many attributions during the nineteenth century.

 George Sand's Leone Leoni is not based on the sculptor's career.